MaximeCaty/AL-Optimal-Binary-Encoding/README.md

 Offer data reading and writing in binary format with smaller length than built in AL stream function, in pure AL.

-Numerical values are encoded using variable length similar as "ZigZag" algorithm with optimised behavous for undefined values and dates.
+Numerical values are encoded using "ZigZag" to transform signe dvalue into unsigned, then LEB128 to compress the byte length using continuation bit.
+Additionnaly an "undefined" and "closing" flag optimise the Dates behavious.

 This can reduce the size of exported data, especially when dataset have small, undefined and zero values, **you can expect 20-40% reduction**.